Answers to IELTS Writing Task 1 Synonyms Exercise

 Subscribe for free to get my new IELTS lessons sent to your email inbox.

-Dec 2016 IELTS Writing Task 1 Sample Answer
+IELTS Writing Task 1 Sample Answer Bar Chart & Pie Charts

-Below is a sample answer for December 2016 writing task 1.
-The task consists of one vertical bar chart and two pie charts.
+Below is model answer for an IELTS bar chart and pie chart together for Writing Task 1.
 The sample answer is estimated at about band score 8.
 The sample answer contains some grammar errors – can you find them?
 Answers below.
+This is a typical multiple chart task that continues to appear in the test every year (updated 2024).

 The bar chart and pie charts illustrate the percentage of people in Glasgow having three levels of education (university, school and those with no qualifications) in 2010.
 Information is divided into five age groups in the bar chart and by gender in the pie charts.